-- Allocation of volumes (HDvM enables access from an application server).

-- Monitoring of copies (HRpM enables the copying of the volumes that contain business data to be monitored). - Movement of data (HTSM enables the movement of old data to another storage to create free volumes).
+- Allocation of volumes (HDvM enables access from an application server). - Managing of copies (HRpM enables the copying of volumes that store business data to be managed). - Movement of data (HTSM enables the movement of old data to another storage to create free volumes).

 The storage administrator uses the management device connected to the target storages to centrally execute the above tasks on many volumes and storages by using storage management software that has the most appropriate functions.
-HiCommand Suite provides a group of software products that perform the storage management described above.
-Figure 1 shows an overview of a system that uses HiCommand Suite to perform storage management.
+Hitachi Storage Command Suite provides a group of software products that perform the storage management described above.
+Figure 1 shows an overview of a system that uses Hitachi Storage Command Suite to perform storage management.